Kabu 16 Hydroelectric Power Station: Overview

 The engineering, procurement, and construction (EPC) contract was awarded to Angelique International Limited of India.
 The development involves the construction of a concrete and rock-fill dam, with a hydraulic head (water drop) of 191 m.

-WAPCOS Ltd. (A Govt. of India Undertaking) is Project Management Consultant for Kabu-16 HEP and has been monitoring the project for good quality and timely completion.
+WAPCOS Ltd. (A Govt. of India Undertaking) is Project Management Consultant for Kabu-16 HEP and monitored the project for good quality and timely completion.

-Two vertical Francis turbines, each rated at 10 megawatts will be supplied by Voith, the German industrial machinery manufacturer.
-Other infrastructure to be installed, includes the construction of staff housing for the construction workers, an electric switchyard, electricity transmission lines and access roads to the site.
+Two vertical Francis turbines, each rated at 10 megawatts were supplied by Voith, the German industrial machinery manufacturer.
+Other infrastructure installed include the construction of staff housing for the construction workers, an electric switchyard, electricity transmission lines and access roads to the site.

 Funding

-The power station is funded by the Government of India, with money borrowed from the Export-Import Bank of India.
+The power station was funded by the Government of India as a developmental grant, with money borrowed from the Export-Import Bank of India.

 Operations and benefits

-Upon completion, it is expected that the power station will be operated by Rugadiso, the Burundian state-owned electric utility monopoly company, responsible for generation, transmission and distribution.
+The power station was handed over to REGIDESO, the Burundian state-owned electric utility monopoly company, responsible for generation, transmission and distribution; and who will be operating it.

-The power station will supply 177.7GWh of green energy into the Burundi grid, increasing available power for national economic expansion and job creation.
+The power station supplies 177.7GWh of green energy into the Burundi grid, increasing available power for national economic expansion and job creation.